-Cotoneasters offer many of the qualities I look for in a garden plant: they are reliable, have more than one season of interest (flowers in late spring and summer, often evergreen foliage and berries in autumn and winter) and can cope with the extremes of weather.
+Cotoneasters offer many of the qualities I look for in a garden plant: they are reliable, have more than one season of interest – flowers in late spring and summer, often evergreen foliage and berries in autumn and winter– and can cope with the extremes of weather.
 They are wildlife friendly, offering shelter to birds and insects, as well as nectar and pollen for bees and other pollinators, and food for wild birds in autumn and winter.
 Though they may be sometimes overlooked, they are worth seeking out.

-Cotoneasters that have a low growing, prostrate habit, especially Cotoneaster dammeri, Cotoneaster salicifolius and Cotoneaster x suecicus, are valuable evergreen ground cover shrubs that thrive in sun or shade.
+Cotoneasters that have a low growing, prostrate habit, especially Cotoneaster horizontalis, Cotoneaster dammeri, Cotoneaster salicifolius and Cotoneaster x suecicus, are valuable evergreen ground cover shrubs that thrive in sun or shade.
 They are excellent on banks and slopes, embracing the contours gracefully where more upright subjects look awkward.

 At the other end of the scale, the large-growing cotoneasters make excellent trees.
 Cotoneaster ‘Cornubia’ is one of the finest with broad, spreading branches and dark-green leaves.
 In spring it offers loose clusters of white flowers and is a magnificent sight in autumn when some of its semi-evergreen leaves turn gold and begin to fall, and large bunches of deep-scarlet berries provide a feast for wild birds.
 Large cotoneasters, such as Cotoneaster ‘Cornubia’ and Cotoneaster x watereri, are also perfect for screening or as large, background shrubs in wide borders.
 They can also be trained as medium-sized evergreen trees.

-They will thrive in sun or shade, although flowering and fruiting is usually better when a plant gets three or more hours of direct sunlight a day during the growing season.
 In a smaller garden, plants that tolerate the shade and rain shadow of walls and fences are particularly valuable.
 Several, including Cotoneaster franchetii, Cotoneaster x watereri and Cotoneaster frigidus, can be trained against walls for colour.

-Caring for cotoneasters
+Caring for cotoneaster

 Cotoneasters are undemanding when it comes to feeding and care.
 Cotoneasters do not need regular pruning, unless you want to control their shape and size.
 Ideally, this is best done in late winter or early spring.
 However, pruning can be done at any time of the year without causing harm.

-How to plant cotoneasters
+How to plant cotoneaster

 Most cotoneasters grow swiftly and soon make an impact, so choose smaller plants in two- or three-litre pots.
 Even if your aim is to create a hedge, you are better off with several small plants.